 JLA members participate as advocates for LBDI annually in the fall, raising more than $50,000 through the support from donors and individual giving.

 Journey to Literacy is a hands-on literacy program presented throughout the community.
 Developed by the JLA in 2009, Journey to Literacy helps raise awareness within the community on the importance of early childhood education and teach parents effective methods to develop and increase early literacy skills.
 The program is presented at local libraries and special events presented by community partners.

 The JLA conducts drives on behalf of our community partners and distributes the supplies collected throughout the year.
-Past drives included collection of items such as children’s books, school supplies, clothing items, used household items and baby items.
+Past drives include collection of school supplies, professional clothing items, household items, toiletries, snacks and baby items.